estebanmunchjones2019/academind-next.js-article/Next article.md

 }
 ```

+👉 **Update**: big thanks to Ivo Bastos Pereira from Portugal, for flagging an issue https://github.com/estebanmunchjones2019/academind-next.js-tech-blog/issues/1 on the demo app.
+You can follow him on https://github.com/hivvu.

+The changes implemented to solve that issue are the addition of a url param `?_embed` when calling the WordPress endpoints.
+This way, we get the `featuredMedia` image of each `post` embedded, and that avoids an extra call to `/media` endpoint to get that image.

 #### Making use of SSG and ISR capabilities

 Using `getStaticProps` inside every page brings the benefit of having the data fetched at build time and that way, we get a static page.

 On each page that has a dynamic url, like `[slug].js`, inside `getStaticPaths` a key value pair config `fallback: 'blocking'` is passed, so if a user requests a newly created post after the Next app was built, Next.js will automatically create that page on the fly on the server side and serve it to the user, and then, that page will be cached for future requests so the build process only happens once per path.
 You can learn more about it here: https://nextjs.org/docs/basic-features/data-fetching.

 ## Deploying the Next.js app to Vercel